-Guide post The harvest strategy is likely to work based on prior experience or plausible argument.
-The harvest strategy may not have been fully tested but evidence exists that it is achieving its objectives.
+post strategy is likely to work based on prior experience or plausible argument. been fully tested by that it is achieving The harvest strategy may not have been fully tested but evidence exists that it is achieving its objectives.
 The performance of the harvest strategy has been fully evaluated and evidence exists to show that it is achieving its objectives including being clearly able to maintain stocks at target levels.
 Met?
 Yes Yes Yes